BIO

 No emotion is too sacred to explore for this late-blooming artist.
 Trained as a journalist in college, Field expertly unfolds her journey through heartbreak, house fire, and healing in “All Costs.”
 The Recorder writes that "Field emerges as a master storyteller who takes the listener on a journey through darkness to the light on the other side," calling the album "a powerful, musically stunning debut about survival.”
 There are hints of Field’s influences in her range of voices, from the theatrical Kate Bush and Aldous Harding, to the folk roots of Joni Mitchell and Weyes Blood.

-Field grew up in western Massachusetts and currently lives in Greenfield, MA.
-She’s performed in popular venues such as Cambridge’s Club Passim, The Parlor Room in Northampton, and Holyoke’s Race Street Live (formerly Gateway City Arts).
-She's opened for acts like Nellie McKay, Heather Maloney, Elizabeth Moen, and Kimaya Diggs.
-Field also took part in Signature Sounds’ 2023 Back Porch Fest.
-She hopes to plan her first tour in support of “All Costs” in fall 2023.
+Field grew up in western Massachusetts, where she currently resides.
+She’s performed in popular Massachusetts venues such as Cambridge’s Club Passim; Northampton's The Iron Horse and The Parlor Room; Race Street Live (formerly Gateway City Arts) in Holyoke; and Taffeta in Lowell.
+She's opened for acts like Nellie McKay, Charlie Parr, Heather Maloney, and Elizabeth Moen.
+Field also took part in Signature Sounds’ 2023 and 2025 Back Porch Festivals and 2023 Arcadia Folk Festival.
+She is currently working on her sophomore record.

 PRESS